Key drug-pricing bill capping insulin costs faces hurdles in Congress

 There are dueling bipartisan proposals, and neither Schumer nor Health Committee Chairman Sen. Bernie Sanders (I-Vt.) has decided which one will make the cut.

-One plan is from Sens.
-Raphael Warnock (D-Ga.) and John Kennedy (R-La.), and the other is by Sens.
-Susan Collins (R-Maine) and Jeanne Shaheen (D-N.H.).
+One plan is from GOP Raphael Warnock of Georgia and Democratic Sen. John Kennedy of Louisiana, and the other is by GOP Sen. Susan Collins of Maine and Democratic Sen. Jeanne Shaheen of New Hampshire.

 Both would cap insulin at $35 per month for the privately insured, but the similarities end there.